pipermerriam/eth-testrpc/README.md

 ### Run

-Installing through pip will make the `testrpc` command available on your machine:
+Installing through pip will make the `testrpc-py` command available on your machine:

 ```
 $ testrpc